 There are many different types of dementia and each one has its own symptoms, however, the main common factor is short-term memory loss, and this can cause confusion and disorientation.

-However, there are simple steps that can dramatically help those suffering from dementia feel more comfortable and relaxed in unknown environments, and it is therefore important that we are all taking action to implement these steps into our services as far as possible to help assist those clients with dementia.
+However, there are simple steps that can dramatically help those suffering from dementia feel more comfortable and relaxed in unknown environments, and it is therefore, we must all take action to implement these steps into our services as far as possible to help assist those clients with dementia.